Rangers beat O’s 1-0 in 10 in duel of opening day starters

 In the top of the 10th, with automatic runner Maikel Franco on third base and one out, pinch-hitter Trey Mancini lined a one-hopper in front of right fielder Adolis García.

-Franco, however, held up near third and was thrown out at home when catcher Jose Trevino caught García’s one-hop throw just up the line.
+Franco, however, held up near third to make sure the ball fell in and was thrown out at home when Jose Trevino caught García’s one-hop throw just up the line.
+The Texas catcher collided with Franco almost immediately while staying on his feet.

+“If you’re afraid of contact, find another position other than catcher,” Trevino said.
+“I played football in high school.
+It was an accidental collision at the plate, spur of the moment thing.
+He’s a big dude, but I stayed on my feet.”

-Baltimore manager Brandon Hyde had a lengthy discussion with home plate umpire Sam Holbrook, and the crew met briefly before play resumed without a replay.
+Baltimore manager Brandon Hyde had a lengthy discussion with plate umpire Sam Holbrook, and the crew met briefly before play resumed without a replay.
 Hyde said he wanted the umpires to look at the play.
 Mancini was credited with a single.

+The Baltimore 10th started with Willie Calhoun, who took over in left field after pinch-hitting for Texas, making a diving catch in left-center on a liner by Ryan Mountcastle.
+Calhoun also had one of the walks in the Texas 10th.

+“They played great defense in that top of the 10th, the catch in left-center and then the play in right field,” Hyde said.
+“Tip your cap to them.”

 Franco made a nice tag at third for the first out of the Texas 10th with Eli White trying to bunt automatic runner Charlie Culberson to third.

-After two walks on either side of a strikeout loaded the bases, Lowe grounded a single to left against the shift off Travis Lakins Sr. (1-1), ending a stretch of 13 2/3 scoreless innings for the Baltimore bullpen.
+After two walks on either side of a strikeout loaded the bases, Lowe stopped a 5-for-39 slide by grounding a single to left against the shift off Travis Lakins Sr. (1-1), ending a stretch of 13 2/3 scoreless innings for the Baltimore bullpen.

+“Just get the run across no matter what it took,” Lowe said after his team-leading 16th RBI.
+“He goes to his breaking ball a lot, so if he’s going to hit you in your foot, you take the win no matter what.
+Getting something over the dish and getting the bat on it was the only thing that mattered.”

 John King (1-0) pitched a scoreless 10th for the Rangers.